da2el-ai/D2-nodes-ComfyUI/README.md

 ## :blossom: Changelog

+**2024.10.14**
+- D2 Load Image: Fixed an error that occurred when loading images without Exif data (such as those pasted from clipboard)

 **2024.10.11**
 - D2 Regex Switcher: Added the ability to specify the character to be inserted when concatenating strings